skip to main content

 Asst Comm Richardson said last night's disturbances largely involved young people and that such actions have long-term consequences for them.

-Chief Superintendent Michael McNulty said there will be a constant presence of gardaí in the Citywest complex over the next week but it was not possible at this stage to say how long the situation would continue.
+Chief Superintendent Michael McNulty said there would be a constant presence of gardaí in the Citywest complex over the next week but it was not possible to say how long the situation would continue.

 He said decisions on when to escalate the policing plan were made on intelligence and live feeds to the control room.